therealtimhawkins/CV/README.md

 ## SKILLS ##
-#### Diverse Skillset ####
+#### Diverse Skill Set ####
 I have always been passionate about developing the skills that a required to follow my passions.
 During University I learned skills in C++, C#, Matlab and hardware design which I put to use designing my own game.
 Following a programming bootcamp, I am now bringing together experience in Ruby, Javascript, Rails, Node.js, Express, JQuery, Angular.js and the testing frameworks Rspec, Jasmine, Testcafe and Mocha.

 #### Team Player ####
 Working within a team has always been a big part of any job which I've enjoyed the most.
-From the stressfull deadlines of the programming bootcamp and the Manchester Airport to cycling within the peleton, I love to work hard for the success of the team.
+From the stressful deadlines of the programming boot camp and the Manchester Airport to cycling within the peleton, I love to work hard for the success of the team.

 #### Inquisitive Nature ####
 Entering the manufacturing industry at a young age I quickly obtained a desire to understand how things are built, and wanted to learn the skills to create things myself.
 I attended a welding NVQ2 at night school, multiple chainsaw courses and later programming classes in order to have the ability to build the things I wanted to.